 What about using colour on my business stationery?

 Ditto.
 You can create professional-looking stationery using two or three complementary colours.
-Think about the environments in which your logo will appear: website, stationery, shop signage, staff uniforms, the sides of vehicles perhaps, etc. You might favour a light colour, but it might not show up on white paper.
+Think about the environments in which your logo will appear: website, business cards, stationery, shop signage, staff uniforms, the sides of vehicles perhaps, etc. You might favour a light colour, but it might not show up on white paper.
 I'd avoid metallic inks unless you've got loads of money, while gold and silver foil printing and embossing on business stationery now looks dated.